-Named after Boreas, the Greek god of the north wind, the vast sweep of boreal forests that crown the northern hemisphere are among the largest tracts of intact ancient forest left on earth.
-Worldwide, the boreal zone covers 1.9 billion hectares or 33 percent of the earth’s forested area, creating a green halo across the world .
+Named after Boreas, the Greek god of the north wind, the vast sweep of Boreal forests that crown the Earth’s northern hemisphere are among the largest tracts of intact forest left on our planet.
+Worldwide, the Boreal zone covers 1.9 billion hectares or 33 percent of the Earth’s forested area, creating a green halo across the world .

-North America’s boreal forest provides the largest supply of surface freshwater on earth.
-Its soils, trees and peatlands are one of the largest storehouses of carbon on our planet, holding an estimated 208 billion tonnes of carbon in Canada’s boreal forests alone .
+North America’s Boreal forest provides the largest supply of surface freshwater on earth.
+Its soils, trees, and peatlands are one of the largest storehouses of carbon on our planet, holding an estimated 208 billion tonnes of carbon in Canada’s boreal forests alone .